101-year-old given new war medals after originals lost in fire

 The medals are the Atlantic Star, the Burma Star with a Pacific Clasp, the 1939 to 1945 Star and the War Medal.

-Mr Jones has lied in Camden all his life.
+Mr Jones has lived in Camden all his life.
 He was born above a boot shop called Holts in Kentish Town Road and went to Hawley School, Camden Town.

 He joined the Navy in 1939 and was posted around the world as a signalman, while spending two years between 1940/41 on a minesweeper, a small naval warship.